Skip to content

 Volunteering with us

 Volunteers are extremely important to our work at the Museum, helping to ensure that our collections are cared for and that they are accessible to all.
-From assisting with learning activities, conserving, and cataloguing as well as the maintenance of our garden, there are many ways that you can get involved and support our work.
+From assisting with learning activities and gardening, to conservation and cataloguing as well as the maintenance of our garden, there are many ways that you can get involved and support our work.
 To find out about our latest volunteer vacancies, please see the St John Ambulance website for more details.

 A woman wearing blue protective gloves cleaning a historic detailed wooden cabinet with a soft paintbrush"